MIT Sloan Acceptance Rate, Deconstructed

 Here’s a snapshot of the caliber of expertise on our SBC team.

-For more inspiration, check out our HBS and GSB dual admit study here.
+Check out our HBS and GSB dual admit study here for more inspiration.
 Also, see Harvard Business School Acceptance Rate, Deconstructed, and Stanford MBA Acceptance Rate, Deconstructed.

 SBC’s star-studded consultant team is unparalleled.
 Our clients benefit from current intelligence that we receive from the former MBA Admissions Officers from Harvard HBS, Stanford GSB and every elite business program in the US and Europe.
 These MBA Admissions Officers have chosen to work exclusively with SBC.